mashharuki/Ginco-One-Paltform-Sample/README.md

-# Ginco-One-Paltform-Sample
+# Ginco-One-Platform-Sample
-This is a repo for Ginco-One-Paltform-Sample.
+This is a repo for Ginco-One-Platform-Sample.